First, choose the right bag!

 If you want to become a master packer, get inspired by Marie Kondo, also known as KonMari and the woman behind this clothes-folding technique.
 Kondo advises rolling clothing items, rather than folding them, in such a way that they stand up.
 The advantage of this method for packing is that you can save space, and also immediately spot the item of clothing you’re looking for.
 Hint: try to pack suits, sweaters, jeans that do not get wrinkled easily first and then the blouses and shirts!

-Remember, if you are flying in Economy Class on Turkish Airlines, you can take a single piece of cabin baggage with a maximum size of 23x40x55 cm and a maximum weight of 8 kg.
-If you are traveling in Business Class, you can carry two pieces of cabin baggage, each 23x40x55 cm in size and max.
-8 kg in weight.
+And one more thing: on Turkish Airlines Economy Class flights, you may bring one cabin bag with maximum dimensions of 23x40x55 cm and a maximum weight of 8 kg.
+If you are traveling in Business Class, you may carry two cabin bags, each with maximum dimensions of 23x40x55 cm and a maximum weight of 8 kg.